DocWishbone/Image-Resizer-Deluxe/README.md

 # Image Resizer Deluxe

+We just needed a small and simple Image-Resizer in our company.
+So here it is ....

 Simple and fast Image Shrinker with Drag'n'Drop and multi-selection

 \# Image Resizer Deluxe 🖼️✨

+Wir brauchten auf die Schnelle einen kleinen und unkomplizierten Bild-Verkleinerer.
+Hier ist er ....

 Ein kleines, schnelles Desktop-Tool zum \*\*Verkleinern von Bildern\*\* – mit